-- We evaluated the appropriateness of the Group's accounting policies related to recognition of revenue from sales as well as assessing compliance with the requirements of IFRS 15 Revenue from contract with customers. - We assessed the design and operating effectiveness of the internal controls related to revenue recognition. - We performed substantive audit procedures which included overall analytical procedures by comparing amounts of revenues, prices and quantities sold during the current year compared to with the previous year and determine whether there are any significant trends or fluctuations.
-Further, we also performed testing of revenue transactions on sample basis, where we verified the occurrence of the sales from the supporting documents and checked that the revenue was recorded with correct amount. - We performed the cutoff testing to verify that the revenue was recorded in correct period. - We have assessed the adequacy of the management's disclosure in note 4 and note 6 to the consolidated financial statements.
+- We evaluated the appropriateness of the Group's accounting policies related to recognition of revenue from sales as well as assessing compliance with the requirements of IFRS 15 Revenue from contract with customers. - We assessed the design and operating effectiveness of the internal controls related to revenue recognition. - which included overall analytical procedures which included overall analytical procedures by comparing amounts of revenues, gross margin analysis, prices and quantities sold during the current year compared to the previous year and determine whether there are any significant trends or fluctuations.
+Further, we also performed testing of revenue transactions on sample basis, where we verified the occurrence of the sales from the supporting documents and checked that the revenue was recorded with correct amount. - We performed the cutoff testing to verify that the revenue was recorded in correct period. - We have assessed the adequacy of the management's disclosure in note 4 and note 5 to the consolidated financial statements.